michcab93/ISTA220/Homework/C#Homework12.md

 9. What is a virtual method ?
 Why would you want to deﬁne a virtual method?

-``A method that is intended to be overwritten.``
+``A method that is intended to be overwritten.
+You would want a virtual method because over all it is useful.``

 10. What does override do?
 Why does it do it?

-Declares another implementation of the virtual method.
-Because the each derived class might need the method in a different way.
+``Provides a different implementation of the virtual method.
+You would use it because the each derived class might need the method in a different way.``

 11. How do you deﬁne an extension type?

-In a static class and specify the type to which the method applies as the first parameter to the method with the this keyword.
+``In a static class and specify the type to which the method applies as the first parameter to the method with the this keyword.``

 12. Why do you deﬁne an extension type?

-To extend a type without affecting existing code.
+``To extend a type without affecting existing code``